AntonMashnin/install_bsc_node/README.md

 # install_bsc_node
-This repository contains script to install BSC node

-This is a bash script to install BSC node on the server
+This repository contains script to install and configure BSC node on the server

 ## Requirements
 There are no special requirements.
 The bash script will install all necessary software and perform all configuration automatically